demisto/content/Packs/QRadar/Integrations/QRadar_v2/README.md

 ### get-mapping-fields
 ***
 Returns the list of fields for an incident type.
 This command is for debugging purposes.
+This command is used in [Classification & Mapping](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/incidents/classification-and-mapping/create-a-mapper.html) section.
+The scheme is divided to 4 sections.
+Offense (root), Events: Builtins, Events: Custom Fields and Assets.

 #### Base Command